Surgical Services for Pets

 Soft Tissue Surgery

-Please contact us if you’d like to discuss how soft tissue surgery might be able to help your pet.
+Contact us to learn more about how soft tissue surgery can help your pet.

-Just like humans, pets need regular dental care to stay healthy and pain-free.
-Without routine cleanings or at-home dental care, plaque and bacteria can build up, leading to serious problems.
-In fact, according to the American Veterinary Dental Society, more than 80% of dogs and 70% of cats have dental disease by the age of 3.
+Pets need regular dental care to stay healthy and pain-free.
+Without cleanings, plaque and bacteria can cause serious problems.
+In fact, by age three, more than 80% of dogs and 70% of cats already show signs of dental disease.